 The topic of how courses are judged in comparison to their neighbors comes up quite a bit here.
 Often it’s fair to make assessments about a property based on other proximate courses, but sometimes looking left and right instead of straight ahead makes for lazy analysis.
 In the case of Augusta Country Club, however, there’s just no way around it.

 The shadow cast by the course on the other side of the fence (they share a common boundary) is so total it’s more like a black hole.
-It seems like no news or information about ACC can escape freely from its gravity, and any direct comparisons are so filled with qualifications as to be completely useless.
+News and information about ACC rarely escapes free from that gravity, and any direct comparisons are so filled with qualifications as to be completely useless.

 Augusta Country Club is easily the second best course in Augusta, but in relative terms it’s just…there.